misfit/dragonfighter/README.txt

 System Requirements
 ~~~~~~~~~~~~~~~~~~~
-Linux/UNIX computer with at least 1GHz processor.
-I will not create a makefile
+Linux/UNIX (preferrably Arch) computer with at least 1GHz processor.
+I will
- for or test this game on Windows.
+not create a makefile for or test this game on Windows.
+I'm sure Mac will work
+fine also.

 Required software: make, gcc, and the allegro libraries installed.